nicoguaro/nicoguaro.github.io/docs/pages/about/index.rst

 I am Nicolás Guarín-Zapata.
-I am an Engineer in Physics, an M.Sc. in engineering and a Ph.D. candidate with an emphasis on Computational Mechanics.
+I am an Engineer in Physics, an M.Sc. in Engineering and a Ph.D. in Computational Engineering.

 Some Interest Areas (in alphabetical order):

 - Acoustics and Vibrations
 - Applied Math
+- Bioinspired materials
 - Computational Mechanics
 - Design of Materials
 - Finite Element Methods